OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/hdinsight/hdinsight-run-samples.md

 PiEstimator.class.getSimpleName() + "_TMP_3_141592654");

 //2-dimensional Halton sequence {H(i)},
-//where H(i) is a 2-dimensional point and i >= 1 is the index.
+//where H(i) is a 2-dimensional point and i >= 1 is hello index.
-//Halton sequence is used to generate sample points for Pi estimation. private static class HaltonSequence {
+//Halton sequence is used toogenerate sample points for Pi estimation. private static class HaltonSequence {
 // Bases
 static final int[] P = {2, 3};